 The remaining major gateway community for Yellowstone is West Yellowstone, at the west entrance to Yellowstone.
-Table 37 provides time series data for this entrance, shown graphically in figure 20.
+Table 35 provides time series data for this entrance, shown graphically in figure 20.
 Included in the table are winter resort tax collections for the town of West Yellowstone, winter entries through the west entrance to Yellowstone, and winter snowmobile visits to the Hebgen Lake District of the Gallatin National Forest, which abuts the town to the west.
-Unlike the cases of Park and Fremont counties discussed above, reductions in winter park visits through the west entrance and to the national forests between 2002/2003 and 2005/2006 are correlated with declines in resort tax collections.
+Unlike the cases of Park and Fremont counties discussed above, reductions in winter park visits through the west entrance and to the national forests between 2002-2003 and 2005-2006 are correlated with declines in resort tax collections.
 However, the decline was not in proportion to the decrease in west entrance visits.
 Specifically, comparing average levels for the four years immediately before and after management changes (2002/2003 through 2005/2006 to the four years immediately preceding this period) shows that although park visitation fell 48.5% on average, winter tax collections only fell 19.7%.
 However, Montana's statewide lodging tax rose 17% during the same time period.
-Montana's statewide lodging tax rose 17% during the same period; however, many other factors affect lodging tax revenues in different parts of the state so it is difficult to draw conclusions about differences across different parts of the state.